-Round Annapurna Trek is known as fully round and the best Trek in the world.
-Experiencing the Himalayas this trek gives you the opportunity to enjoy and view the large villages of Gurung, Magar, Thakali and Tamangs.
-In general, the Round Annapurna Trek or Annapurna Circuit Trek takes about 18 to 23 days to finish depending on your pace and the time you want to spend on each place on the way.
-The advice is- do it easy and slowly as it will be beneficial for your health (acclimatization to heights should be done gradually).
+Round Annapurna Trek is known as fully rounded and the best Trek in the world.
+You are experiencing the Himalayas.
+This trek allows you to enjoy and view the large villages.
+Gurung, Magar, Thakali, and Tamangs Communities are there.
+In general, the Round Annapurna Trek or Annapurna circuit trek takes about two weeks.
+You can make it shorter or longer, depending on your pace and the time.
+You want to spend on each place on the way.
+The advice is- do it leisurely and slowly as it will be beneficial for your health. (acclimatization to heights should be done gradually).
 Also, the places are so beautiful, so take your time to enjoy every moment.

-Firstly, the Trek takes you up to the Marsyangdi River, and then you will cross the fantastic “Thorung-La” pass (5416m) and complete the route while descending through Kali-Gandaki River.
-During the Trek, you surround the Annapurna ridge, which includes the highest peaks; among them, some are over 8000m.
+Firstly, Round Annapurna Trek takes you up to the Marsyangdi River, and then you will cross the fantastic “Thorung-La” pass (5416m).
+Complete the route while descending through the Kali-Gandaki River.
+During the Trek, you surround the Annapurna ridge, which includes the highest peaks.
+Among them, some are over 8000m.
 You will be following different valleys and canyons and also walk beside rushing streams, which pound over white granite rocks and through deep pools.
 The exploration of lush fields and forests to the mountains into the desert-dry Trans will be one of the different experiences you will ever receive.

-The trek is perfect for experienced trekkers who wish to go more height and experience the variety of landscapes, the shorter version of the Annapurna round trek is also available who are with limited time.
+Round Annapurna Trek is perfect for experienced trekkers who wish to go more height and experience a variety of landscapes.
+The shorter version of the Annapurna round trek is also available who are with limited time.
 We ‘Above the Himalaya Trekking Pvt.
 Ltd’ arrange Round Annapurna Circuit Trek for your convenience.
 It can be a lifetime experience with us to the world of biodiversity and an enchanting thrill in the mystery of distinct culture.

 Trek Grade: Fairly Strenuous

-Trip Snippets: 21 days, 4 night’s hotels, 16 nights Lodges, Breakfast in the city and All meals on trek are included
+Trip Snippets: 15 days, 4 night’s hotels, 10 nights Lodges, Breakfast in the city, three meals a day (breakfast, lunch, and dinner during the trek).

 Equipment rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment

-Your trek Backpack/duffle bag: Your baggage on the trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu or Pokhara
+Your trek Backpack/duffle bag: Your baggage on the trek carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag, and down jacket, Other items not required on a trek, you can store in our office or your hotel in Kathmandu or Pokhara

 Transportation: Tourist Bus, Private Car/Van, Plane.